wrchen2001/wrchen2001.github.io/_pages/about.md

 🎖 Honors and Awards
 ------
-* Excellent postgraduate student of Soochow University (2025, 2024)
+* Excellent graduate student of Soochow University (2025, 2024)
 * National Scholarship in China (2024)
 * Outstanding Volunteer of Soochow University Graduate Union (2024)
 * The Huawei Smart Base Scholarship (2023)